Machine Learning - Predicting Housing Prices in Ames, Iowa

 Ordinal variables: rate various items within the property.

-The further information about the variables can be found here.
+Complete information about the variables can be found here.

 Understanding the dataset by visualizing the distribution of variables and their correlation with the target variable, we removed outliers and transformed the target variable.
 As can be seen in the plots below, outliers exist, and some variables have a strong linear relationship with the target variable.